rolandweber/Pityoulish/Background.md

 Exercise instructions must also become leaner.
 RMI got weeded out for this year, Sockets is prepared for next year.
 Maybe I'll also find time to update Instructor's Notes with the interleaved presentation model.
 Creating a new gRPC exercise will probably take longer.

+Between the Tutorial assignment and the first classroom exercise, I'm planning an extra session to present the high-level API of the Message Board.
+This can also be used to discuss problems encountered during the Tutorial.
+Students can help eachother with their IDE problems.

 ### 2016